FudaWiki/fudawiki-files/hanafuda/video-games/steam/koi-koi-japan.md

 title: Koi-Koi Japan
 description:
 published: true
-date: 2026-02-07T01:11:38.129Z
+date: 2026-02-07T01:40:36.358Z
 tags:
 editor: markdown
 dateCreated: 2022-04-01T22:58:31.176Z
 ---

 _Koi-Koi Japan: Hanafuda playing cards_ (<span lang='ja'>こいこい花札</span>) is a Windows game for playing [Koi-Koi](/en/hanafuda/games/koi-koi), published in 2015 on Steam.
 It was developed and published by Zoo Corporation, a game company from Japan.
+In 2024, a version of [Koi-Koi Japan for Nintendo Switch](/en/hanafuda/video-games/switch/koi-koi-japan) was released.

 The game includes both single player and online multiplayer modes.
 A DLC is available to add a gamemode for [Hana-Awase](/en/hanafuda/games/hana-awase).
 The game supports several languages: English, Japanese, German, Spanish (Latin America), Portuguese (Brazil), Simplified Chinese. and Traditional Chinese.